Contact the GG Archives

 A Passenger Mails a Letter at Sea, Dropping His Mail Into a Collection Box Onboard the Ship.
 GGA Image ID # 17998443f2

-The time is surely near when all fast steamers plying between New York and foreign ports will be fitted with floating post offices in which European and United States post office clerks will affect the postal traffic between the three continents of Europe, America, and Asia for the benefit of trade and industry.
+The time is undoubtedly near when all fast steamers plying between New York and foreign ports will be fitted with floating post offices in which European and United States post office clerks will affect the postal traffic between the three continents of Europe, America, and Asia for the benefit of trade and industry.

 A Busy Sea Post Office With Many Mail Sacks To Sort Before Arriving at the Voyage's Final Destination.